Last Updated: August 6, 2026

 Why Choose Santos & Sons for Safety Inspections

-Santos & Sons Garage Door is a licensed and insured, family-owned company based in San Mateo.
-Our safety inspection technicians are trained to identify every potential hazard in your garage door system, from obvious failures to subtle signs of impending component breakdown.
+Santos & Sons Garage Door is a licensed and insured, family-owned company based in Berkeley.
+Our inspection techs are trained to spot the subtle failures, the spring that's discolored from heat stress, the cable fraying at one strand, alongside the obvious ones.

 Our technicians carry the parts and tools to address most common safety issues on the spot if you choose, including sensor realignment, force adjustment, cable replacement, and hardware tightening.
 For larger repairs like spring replacement, we can often schedule same-day or next-day service to minimize the time your door operates in an unsafe condition.